 - Curriculum vitae (3 pages maximum);

-- Project description (1,000 words maximum), including project’s relation to one of the three thematic clusters;
+- Project description (1,000 words maximum), including project’s relation to one of the two thematic clusters;

 - Research schedule for the fellowship period (300 words maximum), including preferred length of stay;

-For more information, please visit the Fellowship Applications - Frequently Asked Questions section of our website.
-Please consult this section before contacting us with questions.
+For more information, please visit the Frequently Asked Questions section of our website.
+Please consult this section thoroughly before contacting us with questions.